isb-cgc/ISB-CGC-pipelines/README.md

 ## Service Account Configuration

-Note: The steps in this section require "Owner" status to complete.
+Note: The steps in this section require "Owner" status on a Google Cloud Project.

 Once you've enabled the APIs mentioned above, you will need to modify the permissions for two service accounts within your project: the default "compute" service account, which is created for you by default when you enable the Compute Engine API, and the "cloud-logs" service account, which you may need to create manually  in order to manage some logging tasks associated with your pipeline jobs.